ananth-kv/MultiModalRep/README.md

 # Work in Progress

-Learning Multi modal representation of Images and texts
+Learning Multi modal representation of Images and texts using Adversarial Learning.